vuongducphuong/documentation/content/applications/finance/accounting/customer_invoices/epc_qr_code.rst

 Configure your bank account's journal
 -------------------------------------

-Make sure that your :guilabel:`Bank Account` is correctly configured in Odoo with your IBAN and BIC.
+Make sure that your :guilabel:`Bank Account` is correctly configured in Leansoft with your IBAN and BIC.

 To do so, go to :menuselection:`Accounting --> Configuration --> Journals`, open your bank journal, then fill out the :guilabel:`Account Number` and :guilabel:`Bank` under the :guilabel:`Bank Account